jenkinsci/gerrit-code-review-plugin/README.md

 Values must be positive integers.
 Invalid values use the defaults.
 The socket timeout limits inactivity rather than total request duration.

+### Terminal Checks updates

+After an ambiguous terminal Checks response, the plugin performs bounded GET-only polling to determine whether Gerrit applied the update.
+It does not send a second POST during reconciliation.
+The readback must match the checker, state, supplied fields, and finished timestamp.

+The Checks API does not provide an idempotency key or compare-and-set precondition.
+This behavior does not deduplicate separate invocations or arbitrate concurrent writers.

 ### Using Multibranch Pipeline

 Create a new `Multibranch Pipeline` item.